Maxence-L/okcupidon/README.md

 There is a lot to learn about how people present themselves in the online world, what they reflect on and so on.
 Hacking the process of finding a mate can be a part of it, as a [Chris McKinlay did few years ago](https://www.wired.com/2014/01/how-to-hack-okcupid/) (Using data science for finding a girlfriend !
 Eternal respect !)

 Besides, Okcupid has been a great trove of data for aspiring Data Scientists looking for "real-world" datasets to analyse.
-A research paper was even wrote about it : [*OkCupid Data for Introductory Statistics and Data Science Courses*, Kim, Albert Y.; Escobedo-Land, Adriana,Journal of Statistics Education, v23 n2 2015](https://eric.ed.gov/?id=EJ1070114)
+A research paper was even written about it : [*OkCupid Data for Introductory Statistics and Data Science Courses*, Kim, Albert Y.; Escobedo-Land, Adriana,Journal of Statistics Education, v23 n2 2015](https://eric.ed.gov/?id=EJ1070114)

 ### Why not just release a dataset ?

 - The dataset will contain personnal information that have not been anonymised.
-As I used those sites before, I'm not sure I'd like to have my intros jokes recorded on the open web forever. **Please do not release the data you've gathered if you haven't aggregated the results before.**
+As I used those sites before, I'm not sure I'd have liked to have my intros jokes recorded on the open web forever. **Please do not release the data you've gathered if you haven't aggregated the results before.**

 - Scraping it yourself gives you more flexibility for the kind of data you're looking for.
 For instance, currently, all "old" OkC datasets are about 'murica' but with this you can scrape the Old World or even Asia !